29+ Amazing Meeting Statistics 2022: Virtual Vs In-Person Meeting, Zoom, And Productivity

 #21.
 Participants in Zoom meetings have multiplied 20-fold in number.

-With COVID-19 spreading and the demand for remote work soaring, many businesses decided to put their faith in Zoom.
-The number of participants in daily meetings rose from 10 million in 2019 to 200 million at the start of 2020.
+With COVID-19 spreading and the demand for remote work soaring, many businesses decided to put their faith in Zoom by 10 million daily participants.
+The number of participants in daily meetings rose from 300 million daily meeting participants in 2023.

 #22.
 Almost 90% of respondents think that video conferences boost productivity.